zjk89757-suter/suterusu-protocol/README.md

 Create a transaction to convert a specified amount of the user's ERC20 tokens to an equivalent amount of encrypted Suterusu ERC20 tokens.

 #### [Backend](https://github.com/zjk89757-suter/hi/blob/3ddb1e84740716ed88af368a847782b9162fd6b1/contracts/SuterERC20.sol#L18)
-Add the specified amount to the account's encrypted balance.
+1. Add the specified amount to the account's encrypted balance.
+2. Transfer the specified amount of ERC20 tokens from the message sender to the contract.

 ## Transfer